Ashpega/WebEvidenceCapturer/docs/README.md

 ## Logical Structure of Evidence

 - The HAR file serves as proof that network communication took place and that specific content was transmitted and received.
-- The HTML and PNG files were obtained during the same session, and their consistency with the HAR data can be verified.
+- The HTML and PNG files were obtained during the same session, and their consistency with the HAR data is verifiable.
-- When the OTS timestamps of the HAR hash and the Full HTML hash are close in time, and neither file shows signs of tampering, it provides strong presumptive evidence that the webpage was publicly available in that form at that time.
+- Saving Full HTML using SingleFile is performed during HAR recording.
+This can be confirmed by comparing the OTS timestamps of the Full HTML hash with the HAR flush time (or the OTS timestamps of the HAR hash).
+Since neither OTS timestamp file shows any sign of tampering, this provides strong presumptive evidence that the webpage was publicly available in that form at that time.
 - The combination of SHA-256 hashes and OTS timestamps ensures that none of the captured files have been altered since the time of acquisition.